sameermahajan/ML-Audio-Models/README.md

 - wave the offline requirement and try to build an online app that we can host and interact with from a browser.
 - train tensoflow model with more data and possibly improve the model as RNN, more layers etc.

-## Issue Deploying pyaudio package on android
+## Issue Deploying pyaudio package on android (ARM)

 For using SpeechRecognition package we need pyaudio package.
 To bundle it in an apk (to deploy and use it on android), it needs to be installed using pip.
 There are 3 ways (local linux, google colab, GitHub action) for deploying python apps on android as detailed in https://towardsdatascience.com/3-ways-to-convert-python-app-into-apk-77f4c9cd55af

-I tried first and [third](https://github.com/sameermahajan/PaadasML) options without any luck.
-I run into the exact same error on both the systems
+I tried all three options without any luck.
+I run into the exact same error on all the systems i.e.

 ```
 /usr/include/limits.h:26:10: fatal error: 'bits/libc-header-start.h' file not found